HEnquist/rubato/README.md

   - Refactoring for a more logical structure.
   - Add helper function for calculating cutoff frequency.
   - Add quadratic interpolation for sinc resampler.
+  - Add method to get the delay through a resampler as a number of output frames.
 - v0.12.0
   - Always enable all simd acceleration (and remove the simd Cargo features).
 - v0.11.0